davekpatrick/action-execute-terraform/README.md

-# GitHub Actions: Execute Terraform
+# GitHub Action: Execute Terraform

 This GitHub Action used to setup and execute Hashicorp Terraform